 15A.
 Fiscal note

-Prior to final consideration, by any committee in the Senate, of any bill which either increases or decreases the revenue or fiscal liability of the State or any county, municipality or other subdivision of the State or in any manner changes or modifies any existing tax or rate of taxation, such bill shall have attached thereto a fiscal note, if available, which "Fiscal Note" shall conform to the requirements as to form and content prescribed by the "Fiscal Note Manual", prepared and adopted by the Committee on Rules to govern preparation of fiscal notes to bills introduced in the Senate.
+Prior to any committee reporting a bill to the floor, any bill which either increases or decreases the revenue or fiscal liability of the State or any county, municipality or other subdivision of the State or in any manner changes or modifies any existing tax or rate of taxation, such bill shall have attached thereto a fiscal note, if available.

 The jackets of all measures with fiscal notes attached or requiring such notes shall have the words "Fiscal Note" or the initials "FN" clearly stamped or endorsed thereon.